 You will simply need a nice grade of aluminum foil – you don’t want cheap foil that breaks down with cooking or does not hold strong, use a brand name foil.

-Really, use heavy duty aluminum foil or at least Brand foil because if you drop what you are lifting out, you will cry (been there done this, and I hate messes!)
+Really, use heavy-duty aluminum foil or at least Brand foil because if you drop what you are lifting out, you will cry (been there done this, and I hate messes!)

 Rip a Rather large piece, at least 2 feet ” x 9″ You are going to be folding this lengthwise in order to give it strength as you fold for lifting food out of the Instant Pot.

 I’ll say it again….
-“If you are Using Cheap Foil (non brand) please double up your sheets otherwise you might have a rip, tear or mishap you don’t want to experience (been there, done that!)”
+“If you are Using Cheap Foil (non-brand) please double up your sheets otherwise you might have a rip, tear or mishap you don’t want to experience (been there, done that!)”

 Did You Watch The Tutorial Video?

 Recipes like cakes and cheesecakes need to be lifted out of the Instant Pot, not turned over, smooshed or jammed along the side to lift it out, and in order to facilitate lifting the Sling that you create will help you LIFT the food out of the pot.

 Additionally, large pieces of meat like a Ham or Cornish Hen will be easily lifted out without any burns to you.

 Make the sling on demand and when you are done, toss it out!
 Boom!

 Watch The Sides

-Fold, piece over piece, about ½” each time, until you have evenly folded this from side to side, you have now created a sling.
+Fold, the piece over the piece, about ½” each time, until you have evenly folded this from side to side, you have now created a sling.

 Use the sling for lifting out cakes, pies, anything awkward where you really can’t get to the basket insert.
-I love it with ham, and large chicken pieces and huge meat loafs.
-Options for use are endless!
+I love it with ham, and large chicken pieces and huge meatloaves.

 You will place this between the rack and the cooking bowl you put in with the food.
 When the food is done cooking, the sling helps to pull up the pan without ruining or dropping your food.